pravega/flink-connectors/documentation/src/docs/dev-guide.md

 # Starting Flink
 Download Flink release and un-tar it.
+We use Flink 1.11.2 here.
 ```
 $ tar -xzf flink-1.11.2-bin-scala_2.11.tgz
 $ cd flink-1.11.2-bin-scala_2.11